 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-Meatballs with spaghetti is a meal that’s always talked about, but how often do we actually make own our meatballs?
+Meatballs with spaghetti is a meal that’s always talked about, but how often do we actually make our own meatballs?
 Probably not often enough!
 Spaghetti is probably made more often, but that’s why this recipe is specifically titled “meatballs with spaghetti.”
 It’s all about the meatballs, giving them a starring role with a quick, fresh-style tomato sauce that works perfectly with spaghetti.

 Meatballs really are made with simple ingredients, but there are a few steps that make all the difference in achieving a tender, juicy, and flavorful finish.
 The most important step is the panade, which is made with milk and bread.
 This paste transforms the meat and helps it stay soft.